 I’m in the process of redesigning the casting process on the heads.
 The HIP method was amazing but I could not control the overall shrinkage and it was causing me a lot of headaches.
 I’m opting for a more traditional approach by using combustion chamber chills to cool the aluminum.
 This will result in very strong chambers and make for a much more consistent casting.

 4) What will it flow?
 I had the prototype Flow Tested This is with minimal porting done.
 Here are the flow test results on V2 after Rebello did some port work on it.
 Rebello figures that the ports can easily support 450 HP normally aspirated.

 6) What are you planning for intake and exhaust manifolds?
 I’m casting a single 2 barrel manifold and that will be used 3 times.
-The inner ports are formed with 3D printed sand so people will be able to specify what they want for an additional cost.
-Other designs will develop over time I’m sure.
-For my build Xnke from HybridZ is building me a custom header.
-I imagine others will want to use him but I’m not planning on stocking or selling exhaust.
+The inner ports are formed with 3D printed sand so there isn’t a part line to deal with.
+For now headers are custom for each build and has been handled by the builders.

 7) How much horsepower is it putting out?
 Not sure.
 Making power wasn’t the purpose of the V1 prototype.
 It was about testing the valve train and trying out different timing chain configurations.
 If ultimately power is what you are looking for then the head needs engine displacement to make power.
 I would think 3.1L minimum.
-A 3.5L build is projected to put out 450hp at the crank 492 hp at 8000RPMs and 360lbs of torq at 6000 RPMs.
+SN/004 was built by Rebello along with a 3.5L engine.
+It produced at the crank 492 hp at 8000RPMs and 360lbs of torq at 6000 RPMs.

 8) Why didn’t you use the Honda timing chain?
 The crank gear was too small to fit over the snout. single chain was my preferred route but there was just no way to make it happen.
 At least not with off the shelf components.